wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/12-Cron/02-Scheduling-WP-Cron-events.md

 Once you have hooked the callback function with the logic to be executed for the event into the action hook, the next step is to schedule it at a specific interval.

+To schedule the event, you use the [`wp_schedule_event`](https://developer.wordpress.org/reference/functions/wp_schedule_event/) function.

+The `wp_schedule_event()` function takes three parameters:

+- The Unix timestamp from when next to run the event, ie the start time.
+You can use the PHP `time()` [function](https://www.php.net/manual/en/function.time.php) to get the current time.
+- The interval at which the event should run after the initial start time, as set by the first parameter.
+- The action hook to run at the start time and subsequent intervals.

-WordPress ships with a few predefined intervals you can use:
+WordPress ships with a few predefined intervals you can use for the reccurance of the event:

 - `hourly`: runs the event each hour.
 - `twicedaily`: runs the event every 12 hours.
 - `daily`:  runs the event every 24 hours.
 - `weekly`: runs the event every 7 days.

-To schedule the event, you use the [`wp_schedule_event`](https://developer.wordpress.org/reference/functions/wp_schedule_event/) function.
+It is also possible to add your own intervals, for more fine grained con

  For the purposes of this example, trigger this function during plugin activation, by using the `register_activation_hook()` function with a callback function.

 ```php
 register_activation_hook( __FILE__, 'wp_learn_schedule_event' );